geraldloss/wmbusmetersImporter/README.md

 Copy the sript in a directory like `/usr/local/sbin/`

-Create all the necessary directories under the directory where the wmbusmeters files are located
+Create all the necessary directories under the working directory of wmbusmeters

 	.
- 	└── wmbusbeterdirectory
+ 	└── wmbusbeterdirectory				# The directory where wmbusmerters is writing the meter data
 		├── imported
 		├── process
 		└── error